cpml-au/AlpineGP/README.md

 $ mamba env create -f environment.yaml
 ```

-Otherwise, update an existing environment using the same `.yaml` file.
+Otherwise, you can update an existing environment using the same `.yaml` file.

 After activating the environment, clone the git repository and launch the following command